AmL3ar/report/README.md

 ## Quick Start
 1. Install Docker and Docker Compose
 2. Run: `docker-compose up --build`
-3. Access the frontend at `http://localhost:3000` and the backend at `http://localhost:8000`
+3. Access the frontend at `http://localhost:3000` and the backend at `http://localhost:8010`

 ## Documentation
-- See `docs/explanatory_note.docx` for the explanatory note template
 - See `templates/Blank_razovogo_propuska.docx` for the pass template

 ---